princessgeorge/GitHubCloneProject/README.md

-This is the description of my repo
+# GitHubCloneProject

-Modification in main and feature-greeting branches.
+Modification in main branch.